No disciplined troops in US strike killing Afghan civilians - ExBulletin

 He made a number of recommendations, including that more be done to prevent what military officials call confirmation bias the idea that the troops who made the decision to strike were too quick to conclude that what they saw them matched the intelligence and confirmed their conclusion to bomb what turned out to be the wrong car.

 And he said the military should have personnel present with a strike team, and their job should be to actively challenge such findings.
-And he recommended that the military improve its procedures to ensure children and other innocent civilians are not present before launching an urgent strike.
+He also recommended that the military improve its procedures to ensure that children and other innocent civilians are not present before launching an urgent strike.

 Officials said McKenzie and Clarke largely agreed with Saids’ recommendations.